 Though her first choice of instrument in school in her hometown of Cedar Rapids, IA (where she still lives) was the tuba, her parents wisely steered Diane towards the silver flute, which she played until her freshman year in college.
 Presciently and ironically considering the music that would spark her interest later in life, she first connected with the poetry, wisdom, philosophies and spirituality of Native American culture participating in a Native American studies program at Moorhead State College (now University of Minnesota Moorhead).

-While working for many years as a transportation broker, Diane often listened to new age and spa music to relieve stress.
+While working for many years as a Certified Transportation Broker, Diane often listened to new age and spa music to relieve stress.
 After retiring, she began revisiting cherished memories from earlier in her life and picked up the silver flute for the first time in several decades.
 This rekindled in playing what she calls “heart songs,” and she quickly discovered the music of Native American flute artists like R. Carlos Nakai, as well as Japanese shakuhachi music.
 Entering a music store at the local mall after noticing a wooden flute on display in the window, she met Native American flute musician, recording artist and teacher Jonny Lipford – and bought her first Native American flute from him, a High Spirits F Sharp.